-Mac and iPad Pro will be connect by either USB cable or wirelessly with Wifi.
+The Mac and iPad can be connected by either USB cable or wirelessly with Wi-Fi.

 Downloading and Installing Apps

 After downloading the iPad app, go to the Astropad Studio downloads page to download and install the free Mac companion app.

 Open the .dmg file and save the Mac app in Applications or your preferred download location.

 *For convenience, you can keep the Mac App in your dock.
 Click and hold on the Astropad icon, and go up to “Options”, then select “Keep in Dock”.

 Open the Astropad Studio Mac app and the Astropad Studio iPad app

 Open the Astropad Studio Mac app and click Setup.
 Open the Astropad Studio iPad app and tap Get Started.
 If you already have an Astropad Studio account, tap Log In below the Get Started button on the iPad.

 If you are running macOS Mojave 10.14 or newer